Unique accommodation: Best 50 places to stay around the world

 The backwaters are a huge network of rivers and most people book a houseboat (including captain and cook) for two days, giving you enough time to float through the backwaters and to enjoy the beautiful views.

-You’ll see the locals living on the edge of the rivers going about their everyday work and at the end of the day, you’ll enjoy an incredible sunset.
+You’ll see the locals living on the edge of the rivers going about their everyday work, and at the end of the day, you’ll enjoy an incredible sunset.

 The houseboats have cabins and bathrooms, ranging from basic to extremely luxurious, depending on your budget.
 Chosen by German Backpacker.

-Elephant’ Eye safari lodge, Zimbabwe
+Elephant’s Eye safari lodge, Zimbabwe

 Elephant’s Eye Safri Lodge offers upscale accommodation in eight tented chalets looking out onto the African bush.
 It’s located on a private estate near the entrance of Zimbabwe’s Hwange National Park.